sujeethsundaram/Facial-Emotion-Recognition/README.md

 ## **Future Improvements**
 - Data Augmentation: Enhance the model's ability to generalize better in varying conditions.
 - Mobile Optimization: Adapt the system to run efficiently on mobile devices with limited resources.
-- Additional Emotion Recognition: Add more nuanced emotion categories such as fear and disgust.
+- Additional Emotion Recognition: Add more nuanced emotion categories.
-- Advanced Error Handling: Improve the system to better handle edge cases like occlusions or partially visible faces.
+- Advanced Error Handling: Improve the system's handling of edge cases like occlusions or partially visible faces.

 ## **Contributing**
 We welcome contributions!
 To contribute: